rayanahmed3638/rayanahmed3638/README.md

-Hi, I'm Rayan Ahmed! 👋
+Hi, I'm Rayan Ahmed!

 Welcome to my GitHub profile!
-I'm an Electrical and Computer Engineering student at The University of Texas at Austin, passionate about embedded systems and IoT applications.
+I'm an Electrical and Computer Engineering student at The University of Texas at Austin, passionate about embedded systems and firmware.

  Areas of Interest:
-- Embedded Systems and Microcontrollers
+- Embedded
 -  IoT & Smart Devices
 -  Robotics
 -  Health Tech
+-  Firmware
+-  Computer Architecture